The Talented Mr. Ripley (film): Adaptations

-The Talented Mr Ripley is the third big-screen Ripley adaptation, following 1960's Purple Noon and 1977's The American Friend.
-It was followed by 2002's Ripley's Game and 2005's Ripley Under Ground, but none of the films form an official series.
-The Talented Mr Ripley is the most popular Ripley adaptation.
+The Talented Mr. Ripley is the third big-screen Ripley adaptation, following Purple Noon (1960) and The American Friend (1977).
+It was followed by Ripley's Game (2002) and Ripley Under Ground (2005), but none of the films form an official series.
+In April 2024, the television series Ripley, also an adaptation of Highsmith's 1955 novel, was released.
+The plot of the 2012 Indian Tamil movie Naan is loosely based on this film, but is narrated in a different setting.

+In other media

+A disguised Damon was credited under the "Dickie Greenleaf" name for his cameo in the film Deadpool 2 (2018).